What is churn analytics?

 Preventing churn is the responsibility of every team within the company.
 It’s up to the marketing team to properly educate new buyers, the sales team to not overset expectations, the customer success team to provide high-quality support, and the product team to build a service that continues to delight customers.
 Companies can improve their churn rates by sharing churn data throughout the company.
 The more insights each team has into how it can reduce churn, the more customers the whole company keeps.

 Remember that not all churn is bad and that there’s always a chance to go back, change things, and try again.
-The ultimate goal is a slow but steady reduction in churn rate and that the reasons for churn will always be unique to your product.
+The ultimate goal is a slow but steady reduction in churn rate, and the reasons for churn will always be unique to your product.
 Understanding the “why” is the key, and product analytics is a powerful resource for that piece of the puzzle.